| (1) The fulcrum. Management at our local swimming pool claims there is a risk

 divers for ten years.
 I don't ever recall anyone getting hurt

+from moving the fulcrum.
 I e-mailed Janet Gabriel, our U.S.Diving representitive on

 safety, explaining the problem, and asked for documentation.